a2800276/json.java/README.md

 ### Creating JSON

 The facilities for creating JSON are fairly primitive and aren't at the focus of my attention.
+Currently the same sort of stuff™ the library produces when parsing (i.e. Lists, Maps, primary data types and Strings) can be converted to JSON automatically.
+Also Arrays may be used instead of Lists.
+Apart from that, you're currently on your own.

 ## Miscellanea